swiftlang/swift-evolution/proposals/NNNN-swiftpm-system-module-search-paths.md

 Thus we would search for a filename: `gtk-3.pc`.

-We don’t want to depend on `pkg-config`, so we will implement the reading of `.pc` files according to the pkg-config specification, including:
+We don’t want to introduce a new dependency (on `pkg-config`) to Swift, so we will implement the reading of `.pc` files according to the pkg-config specification, including:

  1. Obeying the correct search .pc file search paths
  2. Following overrides due to any `PKG_CONFIG_PATH` environment variable

-### Providing Package Install Names
+### Hinting At System-Package Install-Names

 `Package.swift` would be supplemented like so: